 Metric to watch: bad_gateways

 This metric tracks the number of 502 responses that the Gorouter emits.
-PCF emits this specific metric in addition to the number of 5xx responses because an increase in bad gateway responses can indicate that the Gorouter’s routing tables are not being updated properly, causing connections to applications to fail.
+PAS emits this specific metric in addition to the number of 5xx responses because an increase in bad gateway responses can indicate that the Gorouter’s routing tables are not being updated properly, causing connections to applications to fail.

 Metric to watch: responses.4xx